 This spring, learn how beautiful water conservation can be.

-Spring is in the air; in the sweetness of the citrus buds, in the warmth against your skin, in the vibrant colors of blooming shrubs.
+Spring is in the air; in the sweetness of the citrus buds, in the warmth against your skin, and in the vibrant colors of blooming shrubs.
 Time to put your garden gloves and shovel to work and get your landscaping on par with the rest of Mother Nature.
 Water – Plant It Wisely is your handy resource to provide landscaping guidance, advice, and ideas on what to plant.
 Because what you plant affects more than your yard.
 It helps create a more sustainable future.
 By selecting low-water-use plants, you help conserve our precious water supply for generations to come.
 Bet you didn’t know your little ol’ garden could do all that.
 Learn more at WaterPlantItWisely.com.

 Dig into the benefits of low-water-use plants.